The eBoard, 2mm Notices

 We don't think this will result in you getting a sudden deluge of spam, but if you are extremely cautious and carefully maintaining a private email address with very limited circulation, you might consider whether you want a second email address for more public use.

 Most ISPs will let you create additional addresses.
-Those using Yahoo! (eg. BT Internet packages) can create "disposable" email aliases for such use.
 Alternatively, you can sign up for one of several free email services, such as Yahoo!, MSN-Mail and GoogleMail.
+If really stuck, or concerned, contact the list moderators, or the webmaster, and we'll see what can be done.